What is the Future Continuous Tense?

 • He will be working on his project all day tomorrow.

-• I will have finished my exams by next week. (future perfect tense)
+• I will have finished my exams by next week.
+(Future Perfect)

-• I will be studying for my exams tomorrow. (future continuous tense)
+• I will be studying for my exams tomorrow.
+(Future Continuous)

 • He will be studying for his exams tomorrow.